Kabiraj Negi Lama

 Kabiraj Negi Lama (कविराज नेगी लामा) is a notable figure in Nepalese Para Taekwondo and a successful coach who has made significant contributions to the sport in Nepal.
-Under his coaching, Nepal has won 12 international official medals, including 3 gold, 2 silver, and 7 bronze.
+Under his coaching, Nepal has won 14 international official medals, including 3 gold, 2 silver, and 9 bronze.

+He became the first individual in Nepal's taekwondo history to receive the Para Taekwondo Coach of the Year Award at the 2025 World Taekwondo Gala Awards, held on 2 February 2026 in Fujairah, United Arab Emirates, and organized by World Taekwondo.

-He is a former Nepali Taekwondo player and has participated in various national and international Taekwondo competitions.
+He is a former Nepali Taekwondo player, and has participated in various national and international Taekwondo competitions.
 Additionally, Negi Lama served as the Head Coach of Nepal's Para Taekwondo team at both the Tokyo 2020 Paralympic Games and the Paris 2024 Paralympic Games.
 He is also the grandson of former minister Tilak Bahadur Negi Lama.

-Palesha Goverdhan celebrates winning a major medal for Nepal at the Paris 2024 Paralympics, alongside her coach Kabiraj Negi Lama, who is hoisting the Nepalese flag at the Grand Palais in Paris.
+Palesha Goverdhan celebrates winning a major medal for Nepal at the Paris 2024 Paralympic Games, alongside her coach Kabiraj Negi Lama, hoisting the Nepalese flag at the Grand Palais in Paris.

 Career as an athlete

 He won the gold medal in the 9th Jeju International Sports for All Taekwondo Championships, Poomsae category, in 2009 in South Korea.